Do Fitbits Work Without A Phone? Your Guide to Hands-Free Fitness

 Yes, your Fitbit will track your steps, heart rate, and most activities just fine without your phone nearby.
 Fitbit devices can track health data independently, storing everything right on the device itself.
 Think of your Fitbit like a little computer on your wrist that keeps working whether your phone is in your pocket or sitting on your kitchen counter.

 But here’s where it gets interesting.
 While your Fitbit doesn’t need your phone to do its main job, there are some cool features you’ll miss out on when you go phone-free.
-Many commonly used Fitbit features require cellular data to work at their best.
-Don’t worry though – we’ll walk through exactly what works, what doesn’t, and how to make the most of your Fitbit whether you’re team phone-free or prefer staying connected.
+Many of those extras, like notifications and syncing to the app, run over a Bluetooth connection to your phone.
+We’ll walk through exactly what works, what doesn’t, and how to make the most of your Fitbit whether you’re team phone-free or prefer staying connected.

 How Fitbits Work When You Don’t Have Your Phone